Do you want to calculate your company value simply and easily?

 Profit ratio depends on the industry

-• The EBITDA ratio (EBITDA: Earnings before Interest, Taxes, Depreciation and Amortization) is often used in industries where high depreciation and amortization costs as well as high capital investments are common.
-This includes industries such as technology, telecommunications, private equity and real estate development.
-EBITDA is often preferred because it provides greater insight into the company’s operating profitability, independent of financing costs and depreciation.
+• The EBITDA (EBITDA: Earnings before Interest, Taxes, Depreciation and Amortization) is often used in industries where high depreciation and amortization costs and high capital investments are common.
+This includes sectors such as technology, telecommunications, private equity and real estate development.
+EBITDA is often preferred because it provides better insight into the company’s operating profitability, independent of financing costs and depreciation.

-• Operating profit , also known as Earnings Before Interest and Taxes (EBIT), is commonly used in many industries.
+• Operating profit , also known as earnings before interest and taxes (EBIT), is used in many industries.
 It provides a clear representation of profits before financing costs (interest) are taken into account.
-Operating profit is estimated in industries such as automobile manufacturing, aviation and hospitality.
+Operating profit is valued in industries such as automobile manufacturing, aviation and hospitality.

 Profit ratio depends on the business model

-• Capital intensity: Companies that rely heavily on capital investment, such as manufacturers, choose EBITDA because it shows profitability before depreciation and amortization, thus better accounting for the impact of investments.
+• Capital intensity: Companies that rely heavily on capital investments, such as manufacturers, choose EBITDA because it shows profitability before depreciation and amortization and thus better takes into account the impact of investments.

-• Start-ups and growth-oriented companies: Start-ups and companies in growth phases prefer EBITDA because they often make large investments and the net profit may be distorted by high depreciation.
-EBITDA provides greater insight into operating profitability and growth potential.
+• Start-ups and growth-oriented companies: Start-ups and companies in growth phases prefer EBITDA because they often make large investments and net profit may be distorted by high depreciation.
+EBITDA provides better insight into operating profitability and growth potential.

-• Taxes and legal aspects: The choice of profit ratio can also be influenced by tax considerations and legal regulations.
-Some countries have specific tax regulations that influence the choice of profit metric.
+• Tax and legal aspects: The choice of profit ratio can also be influenced by tax considerations and legal regulations.
+Some countries have specific tax regulations that influence the choice of profit ratio.

-• Investor preferences: If the company relies on investors, the choice of profit metric may depend on the preferences and expectations of potential investors.
-Some investors may prefer net income, while others may prefer EBITDA to better understand financial performance.
+• Investor preferences: If the company relies on investors, the choice of earnings ratio may depend on the preferences and expectations of potential investors.
+Some investors may prefer net income while others may prefer EBITDA to better understand financial performance.

-• Long-term vs. Short-term view: Depending on whether the company plans for the long term or short term, the profit ratio can vary.
+• Long-term vs. Short-term view: Depending on whether the company is planning for the long term or the short term, the profit ratio can vary.
 Long-term investors might prefer net income, while short-term investors might use EBITDA for a short-term profitability assessment.

 Profit ratio depends on the financial structure of the company